Yue-plus/hexo-theme-arknights/README.en.md

 waline:
   enable: false
   server_url: #Server_Url
+  locale:
+  placeholder: "Looking forward to your comments~"
+    # sofa: "Be the first to comment~"
+    # nick: "Nickname"
+    # mail: "Email"
+    # link: "Link"
+    # submit: "Submit"
 ```

 Waline provides a `locale` option for customizing the interface language and displayed text.
 By default, Waline uses built-in multilingual texts.
 If the current language is not supported, it will automatically fall back to en-US (American English).  <br/>You can override the default displayed text by setting specific fields.
 In the `locale` option, all fields are optional, and unspecified fields will retain their default values